Wyoming Child Support Laws: Guidelines and Calculations

 How to Apply for Child Support in Wyoming

-The state operates under the presumption that a child should receive the same level of support they would receive if the parents never separated, unless parents agree to a different amount approved by the court.
+Wyoming operates under the principle that a child should receive the same level of financial support they would receive if the parents never separated.
+This standard guides how the courts calculate and enforce support obligations.

 To apply for services: